A glimpse at Applied Therapeutics Inc.'s potential climb to old highs - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Oct 14 when Shendelman Shoshana bought 50,000 shares for $0.65 per share.
 The transaction valued at 32,250 led to the insider holds 767,495 shares of the business.

 Shendelman Shoshana bought 73,256 shares of APLT for $40,891 on Oct 13.
 The President and CEO now owns 717,495 shares after completing the transaction at $0.56 per share.
 On Oct 12, another insider, Shendelman Shoshana, who serves as the President and CEO of the company, bought 38,153 shares for $0.52 each.
 As a result, the insider paid 19,943 and bolstered with 644,239 shares of the company.